haitsongmsft/cassandra-cloud-backup/README.md

 In order to enable incremental backups, the `incremental_backups` option has to be set to true in the cassandra.yaml file.

 ###License
- Copyright 2016 Google Inc. All Rights Reserved.

  Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at
       http://www.apache.org/licenses/LICENSE-2.0
 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS-IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-This is not an official Google product.